a1zen77/langchain_SQL_generator/README.md

 - **Fine-Tuning**: Used prompt engineering to ensure that to LLM only responds with SQL query, nothing else.

+- **Inter-Face**: Developed a Streamlit interface for user input and seamless interaction with the sqlite database.

 <img width="1388" alt="Screenshot 2025-01-04 at 4 33 40 PM" src="https://github.com/user-attachments/assets/374bdf84-9934-4b08-b2f3-f43aaaaef144" />